Please see Calendar for dates, entry forms, and any updated info, including cancellations.

 completing the ride ten times will receive a 1,000 mile blanket.

 Red Rock Rumble 30/50

 The Trail: There will be a 50 mile and 30 mile ride.
-As last year, the lunch stop for the 30s and 50s will be back in camp, with light refreshments offered.
+As in previous years, the lunch stop for the 30s and 50s will be back in camp, with light refreshments offered.

 The 50 mile ride consists of three loops of 20, 17, and 13 miles respectively, with vet checks in camp.

 The 30 mile ride consists two loops of 17 and 13 miles, with a vet check back in camp.

 The ride will be a loop with all holds out of camp.
 Through the generosity of several local ranchers, we will have lots of water available throughout the ride.
 It is the consideration of another local landowner that we were able to get you into some really great areas.

 The trail is almost entirely sandy jeep roads and sandy single track, there are hardly any rocks.
 You will pass through a meadow or two that can be wet depending on the weather and there is usually a bit of trail grass along the way as well.
 There are no significant water crossings but if we have a wet fall there can be very small (i.e. less than 12 inch wide and 3 inch deep) creeks.